Sunday, 20 February 2011

 Rajeev Masand from IBN is dismissive towards the movie but accepts that PC tries her best, "Priyanka Chopra dives courageously into her role, sacrificing vanity and pride to play Susanna at different ages of her life and in often humiliating conditions."

-Appreciating art, like the person you fall in love with, and probably like pretty much else in life, is something unexplicable, irrational.
-Therefore, even if the whole world including the professors of Pune Film and TV Insitute, give a gold medal to PC for her work in 7 Khoon Maaf, I think Raja Sen has every right to continue to feel that PC was not just good enough in the movie.
+Appreciating art, like the person you fall in love with, and probably like pretty much else in life, is something inexplicable, irrational.
+Therefore, even if the whole world including the professors of Pune Film and TV Institute, give a gold medal to PC for her work in 7 Khoon Maaf, I think Raja Sen has every right to continue to feel that she was not just good enough in the movie.

 collage of different films

 Of course it is not something new.
-Romans had the colosseum where you had to fight it out with the lions and talibans have public executions where you can take a stone and smash a person's head.
+Romans had the colosseum where you had to fight it out with the lions, it was the same.
+And Talibans have public executions where you can take a stone and smash a person's head.
 All societies have such ways of public fun.
 We have our actors and directors.

-However, I was wondering, how do these actors and directors deal with these kind of stories or reviews?
-Working in films is considered as glamour, with thousands (or is it millions) of hopefuls dreaming on the sidelines to become famous.
+However, I was wondering, how do these actors and directors deal with these kind of negative stories or reviews?
+Working in films is considered as glamorous, with thousands (or is it millions) of hopefuls dreaming on the sidelines to get the chance and become famous.
 But I think that it must be incredibly stressful.

-A big high profile film coming out seems to me like a Board examination.
-Actually it is worse than that, as there will be different marksheets about the same work.
+A big high profile film coming out seems to me worse than a Board examination, because there will be different mark-sheets by different reviewers about the same work.
 Even if some give you a gold medal, there will be others that will fail you.

 How would you deal with it?
 I can't imagine myself putting in months of hard work and then put myself with my butt in the air, so that critics can do their knife throwing practice on me, carving out rump steaks, if they so desire.